AdobeDocs/experience-manager-65.es-ES/help/sites-deploying/technical-requirements.md

 ---
 title: Requisitos técnicos
-description: Una lista de las plataformas de cliente y servidor compatibles con Adobe Experience Manager.
+description: A list of the supported client and server platforms for Adobe Experience Manager.
 topic-tags: platform
 solution: Experience Manager, Experience Manager Sites
 feature: Deploying
 role: Admin
 exl-id: 47529b9a-c4e5-434f-ac26-b01714ff863b
-source-git-commit: bafa8061d73a5c82ba012457fb1133d99341fcd9
+source-git-commit: f2c92b990a5c09cbcf532e0800e264620d98af77
 workflow-type: tm+mt
-source-wordcount: '3472'
+source-wordcount: '3736'
-ht-degree: 12%
+ht-degree: 13%

 ---

 # Requisitos técnicos{#technical-requirements}

-Adobe admite (AEM) Adobe Experience Manager en las plataformas, tal como se detalla en la siguiente información de este documento.
+Adobe supports (AEM) Adobe Experience Manager on the platforms as detailed in the following information in this document.

-Para cualquier problema relacionado con la plataforma, póngase en contacto con el proveedor de la plataforma.
+For any issues that are related to the platform, contact the platform vendor.

 >[!NOTE]
 >
->Según la plataforma en la que instale AEM, podría haber diferentes conjuntos de requisitos para la administración de usuarios.
+>Depending upon the platform on which you install AEM, there could be different sets of requirements for user management.

 ## Requisitos previos {#prerequisites}

-Requisitos mínimos para instalar Adobe Experience Manager:
+Minimum requirements for installing Adobe Experience Manager:

-* Java™ Platform, Standard Edition JDK u otras [máquinas virtuales Java™ compatibles](#java-virtual-machines) instaladas
+* Installed Java™ Platform, Standard Edition JDK, or other supported [Java™ Virtual Machines](#java-virtual-machines)
-* Archivo de inicio rápido de Experience Manager (JAR independiente o WAR de implementación de aplicación web)
+* Experience Manager Quickstart file (Stand-alone JAR or web-application deployment WAR)

-### Requisitos mínimos de tamaño {#minimum-sizing-requirements}
+### Minimum Sizing Requirements {#minimum-sizing-requirements}

-Requisitos mínimos para ejecutar Adobe Experience Manager:
+Minimum requirements for running Adobe Experience Manager:

-* 5 GB de espacio libre en disco en el directorio de instalación
+* 5 GB free disk space in the installation directory
-* 2 GB de memoria
+* 2 GB memory

 >[!NOTE]
 >
->* Los casos de uso de recursos digitales necesitan más memoria base.
-Consulte [Implementación y mantenimiento](/help/sites-deploying/deploy.md#default-local-install) para obtener más información.
+>* Digital asset use cases need more base memory.
+See [Deploying and Maintaining](/help/sites-deploying/deploy.md#default-local-install) for details.
 >* [El paquete de complementos de AEM Forms](/help/forms/using/installing-configuring-aem-forms-osgi.md) requiere 15 GB de espacio temporal.
 >